wikitongues/language-database/tauto/tauto.md

     }
     ```

-Asserts three references about the same referent (in this case, the English language).
+asserts three references about the same referent (in this case, the English language).
 The keys - the domain elements - are all signs in the context language and the values are asserted as signs in their domains.

 + Request (application/json)